thedynamiclinker/ld/Mission.md

 ![[neighborhood-bar-1.jpg]]

-These locations tend to have brighter lights and quieter music than the nightclub variety.
-They tend to serve more standardized beers and wines, unlike the artisanal craft breweries and tasting rooms.
-They are the closest thing to a business that is optimized for meeting new people.
+These locations are the closest thing to a business that is optimized for meeting new people.
 And yet even these places completely fail to solve the problem in any general sense.

 First of all, not everyone drinks.